opentelekomcloud-docs/sandbox/README.rst

 |image8|

-For you connvience Zuul is pre-rending html documentation incorporating your changes under "Docs preview site" link.
+For your connvience Zuul is pre-rending html documentation incorporating your changes under "Docs preview site" link.

 |image9|